luna/luna-book/basic-datatypes.md

 Lists & Tuples
 --------------

-The most basic compound types in Luna are tuples and lists.
+The most basic container types in Luna are tuples and lists.

 Lists are arbitrary–length containers for same-type values.
 Some examples are `[3, 4, 5]` of type `[Int]` or `['first', 'second', 'third']` of type ``[Text]``.
 There are also some interesting functions and methods in the standard library, that return lists of desired shape.
 Some examples are: